Estimated reading time: 3 minutes

 There is also ongoing research into CBD’s potential ability to treat other medical conditions such as anxiety, depression, and even some cancer-related symptoms.

 1. CBD Myths: Professional Athletes Don’t Use CBD

 Surely professional athletes are disciplined enough to not use CBD, right?
-Wrong!

 With the reported benefits of CBD reaching a larger audience everyday, professional athletes are also part of the growing support group.

 Take professional mixed martial artist Nate Diaz, for example.

 As one of the most successful fighters in the business, Diaz uses CBD oil regularly to help with inflammation and healing from injuries.

 He also happens to be a very disciplined professional athlete competing in one of the most physically and mentally grueling sports out there.

 To find out more about CBD, check this out